ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 The Grid-Stat files contain gridded variables like reflectivity and precipitation.
 A description of the Grid-Stat file can be found :ref:`here <met:grid-stat>`.

 As with the Point-Stat file, there are several MET tests and statistics available in the Grid-Stat file.
-To simplify this dataset we suggest that users focus on the MET tests and statistics found in :numref:`Table %s <GridStatStatistics>` below.
+To simplify this dataset users can focus on the MET tests and statistics found in :numref:`Table %s <GridStatStatistics>` below.
 The MET tests are found in column 24 ‘LINE_TYPE’ of the Grid-Stat file.
 The table also shows the user the columns for the statistics of interest.
 For a more detailed description of the Grid-Stat files, view the :ref:`MET Grid-Stat Documentation <met:grid-stat>`.

-..
-COMMENT: Remove "we" language

 .. _GridStatStatistics: